Sorry, you need to enable JavaScript to visit this website.

 Date Submitted: January 19, 2024

 Summary: The Office of Head Start (OHS), Administration for Children and Families (ACF), Department of Health and Human Services (HHS) proposed to add new requirements to the Head Start Program Performance Standards (HSPPS) to support and stabilize the Head Start workforce, including requirements for wages and benefits, breaks for staff, and enhanced supports for staff health and wellness.
 They also proposed to enhance several existing requirements and add new requirements to promote consistent quality of services across Head Start programs.
 This included proposed enhancements to requirements for mental health services to better integrate these services into every aspect of programs as well as elevate the role of mental health consultation to support the well-being of children, families, and staff.
 Enhancements were also proposed in the areas of family service, worker family assignments, identifying and meeting community needs, ensuring child safety, services for pregnant women and people, and alignment with State early childhood systems.
-Finally, they proposed minor clarifications to existing standards to promote better transparency and clarity of understanding for grant recipients
+Finally, they proposed minor clarifications to existing standards to promote better transparency and clarity of understanding for grant recipients.

 CEP Response: We strongly support the Administration’s efforts through this rule to boost the compensation and support provided to the Head Start workforce.
 Without the workforce, there is no Head Start.
 We provide comments in that section and other key sections, with an emphasis on supporting Head Start programs to more concretely advance equity in their communities and with the families they serve.